keymanapp/help.keyman.com/developer/17.0/guides/develop/tutorial/step-6.md

 ```

 This is far clearer than the long list of rules that we used earlier.
-Obviously we should add one or two more ordinary rules to produce upper-
+Obviously we should add one or two more ordinary rules to produce uppercase
 and lower-case ç, ý, and also the angled quotes « and ».
 Then we
 will have almost finished the keyboard: